 Martha has studied accounting and also taken the Young Life course “Called to Serve.”
 She is currently pursuing a degree in social work.
 In her free time, she likes to attend church and listen to music.

 Leydy Cárdenas holds a degree in Pedagogy with a focus on early childhood.
 She is currently pursuing a master’s degree in Higher Education Methodology & Teaching.
 She has experience teaching with the nonprofit Infancia Sin Fronteras, as well as in elementary schools and student teaching in the university UNICAM.
 She dedicates her free time to her loves: her two daughters, who she takes on many fun adventures.
 Leydy also enjoys painting and making crafts.

-Scott studied Spanish-International Trade at Auburn University with a minor in Community and Civic Engagement.
-He spent several summers working with nonprofits in Central America during college, and he moved down to Nicaragua in January of 2018.
-In his free time, Scott enjoys playing guitar, playing soccer, and getting out into nature.
+Scott studied Spanish and International Trade at Auburn University with a minor in Community and Civic Engagement.
+He spent several summers working with nonprofits in Central America during college, moved down to Nicaragua in January of 2018, and is currently based in the U.S. In his free time, Scott enjoys playing guitar, playing soccer, and getting out into nature.

 Peter Schaller is Rayo de Sol’s Executive Director.
 He has lived and worked in Nicaragua for the past 22 years.
 He has a degree in Community Organization from Virginia Commonwealth University and a Master’s in Public Administration from Walden University.
 He spends his free time writing, taking photos, hiking and gardening.
 He has three amazing children (Ramón 21, Dylan 18, Ximena 13) and a grandson (Maverick 11 months).